-In his/her main job, what kind of activities does/did he/she do most of the time?

-If he/she works for more than one employer, or if he/she is both employed and selfemployed, please refer to his/her main job.

-If he/she is retired or not currently working, please refer to his/her last main job.
+SPISCO08_2 n his/her main job, what kind of activities does/did he/she do most of the time?
+If he/she works for more than one employer, or if he/she is both employed and self-employed, please refer to his/her main job.
+If he/she is retired or not currently working, please refer to his/her last main job. lease write in and describe as clearly as possible.